spacetelescope/jwst/docs/jwst/error_propagation/main.rst

 variance arrays are only used internally within a given step.
 For several steps, these arrays must be propagated to subsequent steps in the pipeline.
-Anytime a step creates or updates variances, the total error (ERR) array values are always recomputed as the quadratic sum of all variances available at the time.
-Note that the ERR array values are always expressed as standard deviation (i.e. square-root of the variances).
+Anytime a step creates or updates variances, the total error (ERR) array values are always recomputed as the square root of the quadratic sum of all variances available at the time.
+Note that the ERR array values are always expressed as standard deviation (i.e. square root of the variance).

 The table below is a summary of which steps create or update variance and error arrays, as well as which steps make use of these data.
 Details of how each step computes or